2020 - 2021 PSSP Annual Report is now available for viewing

-Community Health Team (CHT) is a community health model that focuses on the
+Community Health Team (CHT) is a community health model that focuses on

-knowledge, confidence, and skills to help make
+families to build knowledge, confidence, and skills to help make

 healthy lifestyle choices and to better prevent and manage risk factors

 across the health system, and involves the participation of the

 community it serves.
 CHTs are led by Primary Health Care at